-- FYEG supports publicly funded healthcare.
-Health is not a commodity, but a human - right.
-Healthcare that is free at point of use means that people are not - expected to pay for accessing healthcare services (primary and secondary care). - Instead, their health insurance is covered through tax.
-Healthcare workers are - essential, and their working and employment conditions must be improved. - The huge disparities between rural and urban access to healthcare, such as - emergency and specialised services, should be addressed, with investment made to - support and increase the number of healthcare services and workers in rural - areas. - 230 Cooperation between companies and states allows health crises to be tackled more - effectively and solutions to health issues more easily available to countries in - need.
-International organisations such as the WHO should therefore be - strengthened, while also being made more transparent and inclusive. - The European Union is beginning the process to establish a European Health - Union.
+FYEG supports publicly funded healthcare.
+Health is not a commodity, but a human right.
+Healthcare that is free at point of use means that people are not expected to pay for accessing healthcare services (primary and secondary care).
+Instead, their health insurance is covered through tax.
+Healthcare workers are essential, and their working and employment conditions must be improved.

+The huge disparities between rural and urban access to healthcare, such as emergency and specialised services, should be addressed, with investment made to support and increase the number of healthcare services and workers in rural areas.

+Cooperation between companies and states allows health crises to be tackled more effectively and solutions to health issues more easily available to countries in need.
+International organisations such as the WHO should therefore be strengthened, while also being made more transparent and inclusive.

+The European Union is beginning the process to establish a European Health Union.
 FYEG supports a mechanism to harmonise healthcare across Europe.
-To - develop this, the EU should commit to properly funding its EU4Health programme. - About 25 % of Europe's citizens suffer from mental health problems.
-As FYEG, we - demand that mental health and related conditions be taken more seriously.
-We - have to increase the availability of counselling and psychotherapy as well as - funding for other mental health services in order to provide adequate and - affordable care for every European citizen who is experiencing mental health - problems, independent of their economic or social background. - Marginalised groups (for example women, LGBTQIA+, racialised people) often face - issues when trying to access healthcare, such as stigma around their health - needs and discrimination, to the point of being refused treatment or not taken - seriously.
-Those with existing medical conditions (such as people with - disabilities and/or chronic illnesses), may face difficulties receiving - treatment for other conditions.
-All discrimination should be fought against, - with awareness-raising and stigma-reducing campaigns and training for healthcare - workers.
-Additionally, we demand more research to be conducted into mental - health in marginalised groups, as well as initiatives that specifically target - loneliness and the social isolation of specific groups such as elderly people, - chronically ill people, and disabled people. - FYEG fights for sexual and reproductive health and rights (see chapter 1). - FYEG also supports a stronger focus on prevention in public health policy. - 256 Fighting air and water pollution, eliminating endocrine disruptors and - carcinogenic substances, promoting healthy diets including the reduced consumption of heavily processed food, and promoting sport are all key actions 259 to prevent severe chronic disease.
-A healthy lifestyle should be affordable for 260 everyone.
-Therefore, fruit and vegetables should be cheaper and unhealthy 261 products should be increased in price.
-Sports are important for social contact 262 and should not only be promoted, but also be accessible for all.
-Therefore, 263 financial support should be given when necessary.
-Prevention policies on smoking 264 265 and drinking should also be put in place, for example through information 266 campaigns, taxation, the regulation of sales, and bans on advertising.
-FYEG 267 encourages countries to create separate shops for alcohol and tobacco.
-Smoking 268 should be banned in public places where it is clearly a nuisance to people's 269 health.
-FYEG supports a harm-reduction approach through prevention programmes 270 within drug policy and the treatment of addiction.
-Alongside addiction 271 awareness-raising, the stigma around addiction should be tackled.
-Addiction 272 should be recognised as a medical condition, and social protection and medical and social support should be offered to those suffering from addiction.
+To develop this, the EU should commit to properly funding its EU4Health programme.

+About 25 % of Europe's citizens suffer from mental health problems.
+As FYEG, we demand that mental health and related conditions be taken more seriously.
+We have to increase the availability of counselling and psychotherapy as well as funding for other mental health services in order to provide adequate and affordable care for every European citizen who is experiencing mental health problems, independent of their economic or social background.

+Marginalised groups (for example women, LGBTQIA+, racialised people) often face 226 issues when trying to access healthcare, such as stigma around their health 227 needs and discrimination, to the point of being refused treatment or not taken 228 seriously.
+Those with existing medical conditions (such as people with 229 disabilities and/or chronic illnesses), may face difficulties receiving 230 treatment for other conditions.
+All discrimination should be fought against, 231 232 with awareness-raising and stigma-reducing campaigns and training for healthcare 233 workers.
+Additionally, we demand more research to be conducted into mental 234 health in marginalised groups, as well as initiatives that specifically target 235 loneliness and the social isolation of specific groups such as elderly people, 236 chronically ill people, and disabled people.

+237 FYEG fights for sexual and reproductive health and rights (see chapter 1).

+238 FYEG also supports a stronger focus on prevention in public health policy.
+Fighting air and water pollution, eliminating endocrine disruptors and 239 240 carcinogenic substances, promoting healthy diets including the reduced 241 consumption of heavily processed food, and promoting sport are all key actions to prevent severe chronic disease.
+Prevention policies on smoking and drinking 242 243 should also be put in place, for example through information campaigns, 244 taxation, the regulation of sales, and bans on advertising.
+FYEG supports a 245 harm-reduction approach through prevention programmes within drug policy and the 246 treatment of addiction.
+Alongside addiction awareness-raising, the stigma around 247 addiction should be tackled.
+Addiction should be recognised as a medical 248 condition, and social protection and medical and social support should be 249 offered to those suffering from addiction.